-Not knowing how the precipitation patterns are prior to the Autumn season, it seemed like Somersby Falls had pretty satisfactory flow on our May 2008 visit.
-I'm not sure it's a year-round waterfall, but I did read in the literature that this is best seen after heavy rain, which implies that it has a short season, and we just got lucky.
-In any case, it did feel cool and moist on the morning we visited despite the weather being sunny, which suggests to me that perhaps this drainage and forest sees its share of moisture.
+Finally, Julie and I happened to catch Somersby Falls with pretty satisfactory flow during our May 2008 visit.
+However, I didn't know how the precipitation patterns behaved prior to the Autumn season.
+Thus, I couldn't say for sure if it was a year-round waterfall.
+I did see in the literature that this was best seen after heavy rain, which would imply that it had a short season and we just got lucky though this would just be speculation at this point.
+In any case, it did feel cool and moist on the morning we visited despite the weather being sunny, which suggested to me that perhaps this drainage and forest had seen its share of moisture.

 It bode ill.
 "I can't remember the last time it rained," the man in Devonport had said.
 And there I was looking forward to photographing waterfalls.
 Things change though;...[more]